Chapter 5: Protection against violence & harassment

 - Collect evidence of the breach:

-- A message from the violent person may be a breach of the ADVO.
+- A message from the defendant may be a breach of the ADVO.
 Save any emails, text messages, messages on social media, voicemail messages or messages on your answering machine.
 You can then show or play these messages to the police;

 - If you are physically injured, go to the doctor or hospital for medical care and ask the doctor to note your injuries and the cause;